What is yeast overgrowth management?

 Dietary changes like limiting sugar and yeast are also part of this approach.
 It’s claimed that eating these foods promotes yeast overgrowth.

 There are no standard guidelines for how long this treatment should go on.

-Does yeast overgrowth management work?
+Does yeast overgrowth management help autistic children?

 There are some warnings about the use of yeast overgrowth management therapy:

 - People who use the antifungal medication fluconazole over a long period need to have their liver function monitored to make sure there are no toxic effects.
 Skin conditions have also been associated with this antifungal agent.

 - Side effects including diarrhoea have been associated with long-term use of the antifungal medication nystatin.

 Where can you find a practitioner?